billarin1420/Exploratory_Data_Analysis_Project1/README.md

 Exploratory Data Analysis Project1

-Below a brief explanation on the setting needed in your PC to run the programs for the project1 of the exploratory data analysis course part of the Jhons Hopkins coursera data science specialization.
+Below a brief explanation on the setting needed in your PC to run the programs for the project1 of the exploratory data analysis course, part of the Johns Hopkins coursera data science specialization.

 Create and set "C:/Exploratory Project" as working directory